 ALGERIA & FRANCE

-I suppose this trip should be one of mixed thoughts and feelings but I can’t help to count my losses (my drone link) and move on.
-I consider myself lucky to be able to travel a lot and the last thing that’s going to help me is to dwell on any of the negative stuff.
+The Algeria Series, reflection post.
+I suppose this trip should be one of mixed thoughts and feelings; however, I can’t help but count my losses (my drone link) and move on.
+Additionally, I consider myself lucky to be able to travel a lot, and ultimately, the last thing that’s going to help me is to dwell on any of the negative stuff.

 CONFISCATED DRONE